ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ### Protection Against Congestion Collapse

-The alternate congestion control algorithm should either stop sending when the packet drop rate exceeds some threshold
+A congestion control algorithm should either stop sending when the packet drop rate exceeds some threshold
 {{?RFC3714}}, or should include some notion of "full backoff".
 For "full backoff", at some point the algorithm would reduce the